neunhoef/oskar/README.md

 Build ArangoDB with the current build options by issueing

-    buildArangoDB
+    buildStaticArangoDB

 and run the tests with the current runtime options using

     oskar

 A report of the run will be shown on screen and a file with the current timestamp will be put into the `work` directory.
+Alternatively, you can combine these two steps in one by doing

+    oskar1

+To run both single as well as cluster tests on the current configuration do

+    oskar2

+To run both with both storage engines do

+    oskar4

+and, finally, to run everything for both the community as well as the enterprise edition do

+    oskar8

+The test results as well as logs will be left in the `work` directory.

 ## Cleaning up

 To erase the build directories and checked out sources, use

     clearWorkDir

-To stop the running build/test Docker container, use

-    stopContainer

 After that, essentially all resources used by oskar are freed again.